Cheryl Manahan - Owner/Trainer

 Brea Vega - Instructor

 Brea is an Iowa native who has had a lifelong passion for horses.
 She began riding at the age of ten, and has ridden and shown at rated hunter/jumper competitions most of her life.
-Brea has been teaching and training for five years and expertly instructs our students in hunt seat, western, and saddle seat.
+Brea has been teaching and training for 10 years and expertly instructs our students in hunt seat, western, and saddle seat.
 Aside from teaching lessons, she also conducts seminars, clinics, and coaches students at shows.

 Carolanne Smith - Assistant Trainer, Instructor